-Applications to be J. Denny and/or Jenny for 2020-21 will be accepted through Feb.
-20. The process then includes an interview with the newly-revealed Beavers and an in-suit audition.
+Applications to be J. Denny and/or Jenny is CLOSED for 2021-22.
+The next opportunity to get into the suit comes in January or February 2022.
+The process includes an interview with the newly-revealed Beavers and an in-suit audition.

 Intrigued?
 Talk to a former student-performer on the sly.
 (Relax, your identity will be a closely guarded secret!)

 In the late 1920s A.C.
 Burcky, long-time coach and athletic director, suggested using the beaver as mascot because it represented the spirit of Bluffton student-athletes in the following ways: